code-lab-org/nost-tools/docs/source/resources_library/time_management/index.rst

 Time Management
 ===============

-When developing a scenario for executing on the NOS testbed, it is crucial to understand how the applications in the scenario will interact with time.
-Will the applications rely on real-time progression?
+When developing a scenario for executing on the NOS testbed, it is crucial to understand how time progresses in the applications.
+Will they rely on real-time progression?
 Will time be scaled up to run simulations faster than real time?
-This section will detail the methods of time management for a variety of user scenarios, including selection metrics, management best practices, and code templates.
+This section will detail the methods of time management for a variety of user scenarios, including selection metrics, management best practices, and descriptions of how varying parameters affect time progression in code templates.

 Real Time
 ---------

 One choice for managing time with NOS-T is to simply run applications in real time.
 In a real-time scenario, the applications iterate in line with the actual progression of time.
 Applications that may benefit from a real-time progression  would be applications relying on external data, for example in-situ sensors, or those that want to propagate current satellite orbits.
-While there are many ways to manage time across a distributed network
+While these scenarios will generally rely on each application's internal system clock for time progression, it is recommended for these clocks to be synchronized using a Network Time Protocol (NTP) server.

 Scaled Time
 -----------

+The other choice for timing tests over NOS-T is to scale time either faster or slower than real time.
+This can be done by having the applications activate their internal representations of time in response to events from an exterior "metronome" simulation clock.
+These are called *managed* applications and there are tools provided to perform this function.

 NOS-T Manager Timing Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For both of the commonly used time management techniques, the NOS-T Tools library has all controls needed to manage a user defined scenario.

-To define the time parameters of a scenario, best practices encourange drafting a test plan modelled after the parameters defined by the manager tool.

-The variables that comprise the test plan are passed into the manager application upon execution.
-By defining these variables, a user can better understand the management of their scenario, and ensure that the goals of the project are met.
+There are sets of time paramters in both the NOS-T manager and example codes that can be adjusted to give a wide variety of time scales and updates.

 .. code-block:: python3